espocrm/documentation/docs/administration/installation.md

 ### Requirements

-EspoCRM can run on the most hosting providers.
+EspoCRM can run on most hosting providers.
 Requirements are the following:

 * PHP 7.2 and later,
 * MySQL 5.7 (and later) or MariaDB 10.1 (and later).

 See [server configuration](server-configuration.md) article for more information.

-### 1. Download the EspoCRM installation package
+### 1. Download EspoCRM installation package

-To get the latest version of EspoCRM follow the [download page](http://www.espocrm.com/download/) link.
+To get the latest version of EspoCRM, follow the [download page](http://www.espocrm.com/download/) link.

-### 2. Upload the EspoCRM files to your Server
+### 2. Upload EspoCRM files to your Server

 Once the download is complete, upload the package to your web server.
-To upload it you can use SSH, FTP or the hosting administration panel.
+To upload it, you can use SSH, FTP or the hosting administration panel.
 Extract the archive to your public web server directory (e.g., `public_html`, `www`, etc.).

 _Note: If you have only FTP access, you need to extract the archive before uploading to your web server._

-### 3. Create a MySQL Database for EspoCRM to use
+### 3. Create MySQL Database for EspoCRM to use

 Go to your hosting administration panel, or to SSH, and create a new database and user for EspoCRM (e.g., `MySQL Databases` in cPanel).